satnam6502/satnam6502.github.io/_posts/2010-01-11-convolver-linq.md

 ---
 layout: personal
-title: "11 January 2010.
-A C# implementation of a convolver using Accelerator for GPGPU and multicore targets using LINQ operators"
+title: "A C# implementation of a convolver using Accelerator for GPGPU and multicore targets using LINQ operators.
+11 January 2010"
 tags:
   author: satnam_singh
 ---